-Addison, Texas, also hosts an Oktoberfest celebration over a long weekend in mid-September.
-It is said to be an authentic recreation of the Munich Oktoberfest in Germany and features a dachshund parade, a yodeling contest, and of course, lots of beer.Continue to 5 of 8 below.
+Addison, Texas, also hosts an Oktoberfest celebration over a long weekend in mid-September; in 2018 it's on from Sept.
+20 to 23.
+It is said to be an authentic re-creation of the Munich Oktoberfest in Germany and features a dachshund parade, a yodeling contest, and of course, lots of beer.

-Having kicked off the holiday season in the Houston area for nearly six decades, the HEB Thanksgiving Day Parade has become as much of a tradition in southeast Texas as Thanksgiving Turkey and Christmas lights.
+Having kicked off the holiday season in the Houston area for nearly six decades, the HEB Thanksgiving Day Parade has become as much of a tradition in southeast Texas as Thanksgiving turkey and Christmas lights.
 Although the parade has changed names over the years, this is still the largest and longest-running Thanksgiving Day parade in Texas.
 The festivities kick off at 9 a.m.
 Thanksgiving morning in downtown Houston.

-Houston is positioned on the Central Flyway, so it is a hotspot for the fall migration, which often lasts through November.
+Houston is positioned on the Central Flyway, so it's a hotspot for the fall migration, which often lasts through November.
 Hummingbird migration peaks in September, hawks can be spotted at the Smith Point Hawk Watch till mid-November, and barn and tree swallows can be seen along the Gulf Coast through October.